 A chapter from Paradise was a top-ten finalist in the Howard Frank Mosher Short Fiction Contest, and received an honorable mention from the New Millennium Writings' Fiction Competition.
 My story Into the Wind received an honorable mention from Glimmer Train's Short-Story Award for New Writers, while my story Dear Mr. Doctorow received an honorable mention from the Lorian Hemingway Short Story Competition (global).
 I received a teaching grant from Poets and Writers.
 Having started my writing life as a poet, I was a semi-finalist in the 1999 Nation/Discovery Poetry Contest.
 As a print journalist, my work has appeared The Village Voice.
 The Guardian (UK), The National Law Journal, and The Los Angeles Reader, among others.

 An unrepentant humanist, I love to unearth in words the minute joys found in human communities everywhere.
-I staunchly protect access to the arts by leading free writing workshops for seniors in partnership with the New York Writers Coalition.
+I staunchly protect access to the arts by leading free writing workshops at the New York Transit Museum, in partnership with the New York Writers Coalition.